-Formal adoption of the Pan by watershed communities is the next step toward fully implementing the Plan.
-Once incorporated into each watershed community.
-Water Plan, recommended management strategies will become part of a wide range of municipal management decisions that affect or movels the Soulegen River or its watershed
+Formal adoption of the Plan by watershed communities is the next step toward fully implementing the Plan.
+Once incorporated into each watershed community's Master Plan, recommended management strategies will become part of a wide range of municipal management decisions that affect or involve the Souhegan River or its watershed.